If you are looking for a plant with impact, Telopea speciosissima with its brilliant red flowers is one to consider.

 Pruning Telopea speciosissima

-Pruning after flowering is the secrete to more flowers the following year, this practice keeps the plant smaller and with a good bushy habit.
+Pruning after flowering is the secret to producing more flowers the following year, this practice keeps the plant smaller and with a good bushy habit.
+So more branches equals more flowers.

 Look for a healthy bud as far down each stem as you can, and prune to this.
 If that seems to severe, prune back each stem by 1/2.

-Over time the plant will produce less flowers, however this is a plant that does have a lignotuber.
+Waratahs are a long lived plant, however over time the plant will start to produce less flowers, however this is a plant that does have a lignotuber.
 This means you can prune it back to ground level and its will reshoot most times.
 Again do this directly after flowering.

 Propagation